What Is a Breast Lift?

 It is common for the appearance of a woman’s breasts to change over time.
 What were once perky, shapely breasts can begin to droop and/or lose volume due to a variety of factors, including genetics, pregnancy, breastfeeding, weight fluctuations, and simply the natural aging process.
 For women who wish to address these changes and restore a more youthful aesthetic, breast lift surgery can often be an excellent option.

-At the Personal Enhancement Center, our experienced plastic surgeon—Dr. Christopher P. Godek—customizes every mastopexy based on the unique needs and goals of the individual.
-During the consultation process, he will listen to your aesthetic concerns and desires before developing a procedural plan that can effectively address both.
+At the Personal Enhancement Center, Dr. Christopher Godek* and Dr. Christina Pasick** customize every mastopexy based on the unique needs and goals of the individual.
+During the consultation process, Dr. Godek or Dr. Pasick will listen to your aesthetic concerns and desires before developing a procedural plan that can effectively address both.
 Following surgery, you can expect more youthful-appearing, shapelier breasts that beautifully accentuate your figure.